 When you need child custody and visitation lawyers in Wheeler County, TX, consider working with the Law Office of Laura E. Copp.
 Attorney Copp is a child custody attorney who is dedicated to providing you with the type of personal attention your case deserves.

-Call our Amarillo child custody & visitation attorney today and get a free consultation.
+Call our Amarillo child custody & visitation attorney today and get a friendly consultation.

 Child Custody Attorney